It’s something we hear and talk about a lot, but it’s hard to envision what exactly a fuller, more vibrant life looks like.

 Do you know allies who will help guide you, advocate for you (and call you out on your crap)?
 Many of us have friends, but how many of us have allies?
 How many of us have people in our lives who stand side by side with us, support us and empower us?

 Our allies help us face our feelings, even the frightening ones.
 They keep us honest.
 They keep us looking inward at what we’re feeling and why.
 They help us realize our feelings.
-We should embrace ALL feelings as part of the richness of human experience.
+We should embrace ALL feelings as part of the richness of the human experience.

 A few years ago, I went on a spiritual journey to France.
 I meditated and prayed at ancient cathedrals.
 I discussed philosophy and divine worship with monks.
 Bob and I explored the countryside and took in the experience.